 Claim analyzed

-“A single night of 3-4 hours of sleep has detrimental effects on health.”
+“A single night of only 3 to 4 hours of sleep causes detrimental effects on human health.”

 Mostly True